 - Select the files on your Mac that you want to move.

-- Open the USB drive and right-click inside it, then select "Paste" (or press Command + V).
+- Open the drive or a folder, right-click inside it, then select Paste (or press Command + V).

-Organizing your files into folders can help keep your USB drive tidy.
+Organizing your files into folders can keep your drive tidy.

-- Open the USB Drive: Access your USB drive in Finder.
+- Open the Drive: Access your drive in Finder.

 - Create a New Folder: Either hit Command + Shift + N or right-click in a blank area of the disk window and choose "New Folder."